APC congresses: Seamless exercise in Lagos as Ojelabi emerges chairman

 Lagos State Governor, Mr. Babajide Sanwo-Olu, led other personalities at the event held under the supervision of the Independent National Electoral Commission (INEC) and Electoral Committee members appointed by the party’s National Caretaker Committee of the APC in Abuja.

-Notable APC stalwarts at the congress included the Deputy Governor, Dr Obafemi Hamzat, lawmaker representing the Lagos Central in the Senate, Senator Oluremi Tinubu, Senator Olamilekan Adeola (Lagos West), Senator Rotimi Abiru (Lagos East), Chief of Staff to the Governor, Mr Tayo Ayinde, the immediate past caretaker chairman of the party in Lagos, Hon.
-Tunde Balogun, all serving members of the national and state assemblies, chairmen of local councils and party supporters.
+Notable APC stalwarts at the congress included the Deputy Governor, Dr. Obafemi Hamzat, lawmaker representing the Lagos Central in the Senate, Senator Oluremi Tinubu, Senator Olamilekan Adeola (Lagos West), Senator Rotimi Abiru (Lagos East), Chief of Staff to the Governor, Mr. Tayo Ayinde, immediate past caretaker chairman of the party in Lagos, Hon.
+Tunde Balogun, all serving members of the national and State assemblies, chairmen of local councils and party supporters.

 The congress committee members adopted voice voting, requesting card-carrying members to nominate each of the eligible aspirants for members’ approval.
 The exercise was supervised by the Secretary of the State Congress Committee, Ambassador, Anthony Ogba.

-Sanwo-Olu described the exercise as “fair, non-controversial, seamless, credible, devoid of acrimony and violence.”
+Sanwo-Olu described the exercise as “fair, non controversial, seamnless, credible, devoid of acrimony and violence.”

 He commended leaders of the party, led by Asiwaju Bola Tinubu, who he said was in communication with him during the exercise to know how it was fairing “and assured him it was moving well.”